Kribbage/krib-demovault-quartz/content/files/_tasks query.md

  ![[Pasted image 20230215183317.png]]
 >this is a screenshot of the default appearance of task block links.
 They  look a bit messy, so this is a good example of a place to use custom CSS styles.
 This work has already been done by a community member so we just need to put the file in our CSS snippets folder and check the box to enable it in settings

+>note that in the web view of this vault task queries will not be rendered.
+However the query blocks can still be used as a reference.

 > fixing old format styling for Tasks